-- H9.4 i.
-All development should preserve existing pedestrian through routes or re-route them sympathetically to the pedestrian/cyclist experience and desire lines and; - ii. any commercial development or new development of 5 or more dwellings should; - maximise options for street connectivity - provide a statement outlining their approach to street connectivity to accompany their planning application and; - design options for future connectivity into the site by leaving 2m gaps in exterior boundaries at least every 150m or in between every 5-10 dwellings (as appropriate to the site) suitable to accommodate future public pedestrian and cycle through routes to the town centre or any green space accessible to the land

-- H9.5 Proposals that address the following will be supported: - provision of additional off-street parking for shopping areas and residents (particularly where residents only have on-street or public parking) provided the visual impact of cars and car park structures are reduced, either by locating underground or by screening - > improved access for pedestrians and non-motorised transport to the Station - H9.6 Any development near the proposed new footpath/cycleway routes identified in Figure 3 Haslemere High Street to Wey Hill and Figure 4 Station to Devil's Punchbowl (see maps below) should: - > be designed to ensure that these routes are not severed by new developments - improve or extend these proposed new routes - > not aggravate the creation of proposed new routes and;
+- H7.4 i.
+All development should preserve existing pedestrian through routes or re-route them sympathetically to the pedestrian/cyclist experience and desire lines; and - ii. any commercial development or new development of 5 or more dwellings should; - > maximise options for street connectivity; and - provide a statement outlining their approach to street connectivity to accompany their planning application. - H7.5 Proposals that address the following will be supported: - provision of additional off-street parking for shopping areas and residents (particularly where residents only have on-street or public parking) provided the visual impact of cars and car park structures are reduced, either by locating underground or by screening - improved access for pedestrians and non-motorised transport to the Station. - H7.6 Development proposals should respect the proposed new footpath/cycleway routes shown in Figure 3 Haslemere High Street to Wey Hill and Figure 4 Station to Devil's Punchbowl.
+Where practicable, development proposals within the immediate vicinity of the two routes should provide safe and attractive connections to the route concerned and be designed to contribute towards its attractiveness.

-HASLEMERE

-create new rights of way over these new footpath/cycleway routes

-Routes proposed as part of new development that achieve the goal of linking the locations and do so in a way that provides a better and shorter experience for pedestrians and cyclists, can be considered as alternative options.
+Policy H8: Water

-The Plan area is within the Thames Water's Guildford Water Resource Zone (WRZ).
+- 3.47 The Plan area is within the Thames Water's Guildford Water Resource Zone (WRZ).
 The Water Resource Management Plan 2019 indicates that the Guildford WRZ will have supply-demand deficits under dry year peak week conditions from 2025 onwards mainly driven by population growth.
-This will be mitigated by proactive promotion of water efficiency, high levels of household smart meter usage, financial incentives for companies that have smart meters installed and infrastructure works that will increase supply.

-In Haslemere, there have been severe water supply shortages from time to time with some residents experiencing complete loss of water in their homes.
-Future development is likely to create increased pressure on water resources in the Plan area and there is a need to ensure there will be sufficient capacity to serve the need.

-Waste water and sewage infrastructure is also essential to any development and failure to ensure any required upgrades are delivered alongside the development could result in internal and external sewer flooding and pollution to land and water courses.
+This will be mitigated by proactive promotion of water efficiency, high levels of household smart meter usage, financial incentives for companies that have smart meters installed and infrastructure works that will increase supply. - 3.48 In Haslemere, there have been severe water supply shortages from time to time with some residents experiencing complete loss of water in their homes.
+Future development is likely to create increased pressure on water resources in the Plan area and there is a need to ensure there will be sufficient capacity to serve the need. - 3.49 Waste water and sewage infrastructure is also essential to any development and failure to ensure any required upgrades are delivered alongside the development could result in internal and external sewer flooding and pollution to land and water courses.
 Planning Policy Guidance states that when there is a capacity constraint and improvements in off-site infrastructure are not programmed, planning permission will only be granted where appropriate infrastructure improvements will be completed prior to occupation of the development.

-The NPPF states that advanced, high quality and reliable communications infrastructure is essential for economic growth and social well-being.31 Even before the Covid 19 pandemic, the Plan area, with its higher level of self-employment than the rest of England, had seen a growth in the need for suitably provisioned workspaces within the town.
-During the pandemic lockdown it has become the norm for members of a household to simultaneously require telecommunication and internet connection.
-Ensuring new development has adequate telecommunications and information technology infrastructure is essential especially since working from home is likely to continue even once the threat of Covid 19 has been brought under control.
+Planning applications for major development should include evidence that developers should ensure they have formulated arrangements with the relevant water/waste water company to ensure that any potential water and waste water network infrastructure reinforcement requirements are met.
+Where capacity constraints are identified phasing conditions will be used to ensure that any necessary infrastructure upgrades are delivered before the occupation of the relevant phase of development.

-To ensure water and waste water network infrastructure reinforcement is carried out prior to occupation of a development.
+3.50 To ensure water and waste water network infrastructure reinforcement is carried out prior to occupation of a development.